A Systematic Investigation of Commonsense Knowledge in Large Language Models: Related Work

 \section{Related Work}

-While recent work evaluates large language models against commonsense benchmarks in a zero-shot way, they do not examine the extent to which these models exhibit commonsense understanding -- do not consider strong baseline and simply compare their results with the state-of-the-art results produced under different experimental settings \cite{gpt3, mt-nlg}.
+While recent work evaluates LMs against commonsense benchmarks in a zero- and few-shot fashion, they do not examine the extent to which model performance can be attributed to superficial cues or annotation artefacts in a given dataset (\eg, through strong baselines), nor do they quantify how robust the model performance is under different evaluation design choices. \citet{trichelair-etal-2019-reasonable, elazar2021back} investigate the existence of dataset bias in commonsense co-reference resolution benchmarks~\cite{levesque2012winograd,winogrande} and SWAG \cite{zellers2018swag}; here we conduct a more comprehensive investigation on four diverse commonsense benchmarks.

-Previous work has probed for commonsense knowledge in large language models using knowledge base completion \cite{Petroni2019LanguageMA, davison2019commonsense} or manually designed probing tasks \cite{Weir2020ProbingNL, Shwartz2020DoNL}.
-In contrast, we focus on the zero-shot performance of large language models on a range of commonsense benchmarks.
+Another line of work probe for commonsense knowledge in LMs through knowledge base completion \cite{Petroni2019LanguageMA, davison2019commonsense} or manually-designed probing tasks \cite{Weir2020ProbingNL, Shwartz2020DoNL}. \citet{zhou2020evaluating} evaluate \pretrained{} LMs against commonsense benchmarks and propose a new dataset requiring multi-hop reasoning.
+In contrast, we focus on zero- and few-shot evaluation of commonsense understanding using the existing benchmarks.

-Another related line of work aims to improve the zero-shot performance of language models on commonsense benchmarks, either using external commonsense knowledge bases or the output generated by the language model \citep{bosselut2021dynamic, Ma2021KnowledgedrivenDC, self_talk_2020, paranjape2021prompting, holtzman2021surface}.

-Recent work \citep{trichelair-etal-2019-reasonable, elazar2021back} also investigates the existence of dataset bias in two commonsense benchmarks, \winogrande{} and SWAG\cite{zellers2018swag}.
-Finally, the work of \cite{zhou2020evaluating} is similar to our work in that they evaluate pre-trained language models against multiple commonsense benchmarks; they propose a new evaluation dataset that requires multi-hop reasoning.
-On the other hand, we focus on a systematic study using existing benchmarks and establishing guidelines for evaluating commonsense understanding in a zero-shot way.